1925 and 1934 Ya-Lo Football Sets

 Red Grange Involvement

 Further pushing the association was the instructions sheet included in the game.
 The instructions included a cover letter from Grange to consumers and listed him as a Vice President with the company.
+Interestingly enough, Grange actually signed on with the company only two days after he played his final college game at Illinois and on the same day he signed a professional football contract.

 The letter (shown here) was addressed to ‘Mr. Football Fan’ and read: